marcelcastrobr/AWS_solution_architect/compute/EC2.markdown

 # Enhanced networking
 Enhanced networking uses single root I/O virtualization (SR-IOV) to provide high-performance networking capabilities on supported instance types.
 SR-IOV is a method of device virtualization that provides higher I/O performance and lower CPU utilization when compared to traditional virtualized network interfaces.

 Enhanced network types:
 - Elastic network adapter: The Elastic Network Adapter (ENA) supports network speeds of up to 100 Gbps for supported instance types.
 - Intel 82599 Virtual Function (VF) interface: supports network speeds of up to 10 Gbps

 # EC2 Instance Termination
 By default, EBS root volumes are deleted upon instance termination.
 But, EBS volumes attached to the instances persists upon instance termination.
-This behavious is controled by the volumne "DeleteOnTermination" attribute.
+This behaviour is controled by the volumne "DeleteOnTermination" attribute.

 To prevent your instance from being accidentally terminated using Amazon EC2, you can enable termination protection for the instance.
 The DisableApiTermination attribute controls whether the instance can be terminated using the console, CLI, or API.
 The DisableApiTermination attribute does not prevent you from terminating an instance by initiating shutdown from the instance when the InstanceInitiatedShutdownBehavior attribute is set.